adistyS/pba2026-kelompok-12/README.md

 Machine Learning models will be implemented using **PyCaret AutoML**, while the Deep Learning model will be implemented using **PyTorch**.

 Both approaches will be evaluated and compared on the same dataset to determine which method performs better for the selected text classification task.
+Additionally, this study will analyze key performance metrics such as accuracy, precision, recall, and F1-score, as well as computational efficiency and training time, to provide a comprehensive understanding of the strengths and limitations of each approach.
+Furthermore, the project will explore how different preprocessing techniques and feature representations influence the performance of each model, ensuring that the comparison is fair, robust, and insightful.

 ---